Table of Contents

 ⚠️ Note: Toxic to pets if ingested.
 Place where pets can’t chew the leaves.

 ⚠️ Note: Toxic to pets if ingested.
-Keep out of reach if pets access the room.
+Keep it out of reach if pets chew leaves.

 #4 — Dracaena ‘Janet Craig’